 Our History & Impact

-- Hosted first Trans Advocacy Day, bringing 80+ people to the state capitol to advocate with legislators for gender-affirming and reproductive care, data privacy, and more.
+- Hosted the first Trans Advocacy Day, bringing 80+ people to the state capitol to advocate with legislators for gender-affirming and reproductive care, data privacy, and more.

 - Trained 22 local trans activists to carry out two advocacy/lobby days which mobilized 104 people to lobby legislators in-person at the state capitol.